Finteckinfo/FinPro/docs/ui/design-system.md

-# FinERP UI Design System (Baseline)
+# FinPro UI Design System (Baseline)

-This document defines the **baseline design rules** for FinERP so the UI stays modern, sleek, responsive, and readable in **both light and dark** themes.
+This document defines the **baseline design rules** for FinPro so the UI stays modern, sleek, responsive, and readable in **both light and dark** themes.

 ## Design principles